notaryproject/specifications/trust-store-trust-policy-specification.md

 - The scope MUST contain one of the following:
   - List of one or more fully qualified repository URIs.
 The repository URI MUST NOT contain the asterisk character `*`.
   - A single value with one asterisk character `*`.
 The scope with `*` value is called global scope.
 The trust policy with global scope applies to all the artifacts.
 There can only be one trust policy that uses a global scope.
-- For a given artifact there MUST be only one applicable trust policy, with the exception of trust policy with global scope.
+- For a given artifact there MUST be only one applicable trust policy, except for trust policy with global scope.
 - For a given artifact, if there is no applicable trust policy then Notary v2 MUST consider the artifact as untrusted and fail signature verification.
 - The scope MUST NOT support reference expansion i.e. URIs must be fully qualified.
 E.g. the scope should be `docker.io/library/registry` rather than `registry`.
 - Evaluation order of trust policies:
   1. *Exact match*: If there exists a trust policy whose scope contains the artifact's repository URI then the aforementioned policy MUST be used for signature evaluation.
 Otherwise, continue to the next step.
-  1. *Gobal*: If there exists a trust policy with global scope then use that policy for signature evaluation.
+  1. *Global*: If there exists a trust policy with global scope then use that policy for signature evaluation.
 Otherwise, fail the signature verification.

 ### Trust Anchors Constraints